You are in your 40's, 50's, or 60's and feel like you want to

-- Ventilated with an exhaust fan.
+- Bathrooms are well-ventilated with a quiet modern exhaust fan.

-- No drain smells.
-Plumbed properly.
+- There are no drain smells.
+Bathrooms are plumbed properly.

 - Sufficient space to move around and change clothing when showering.

 Principle #4: Spacious, friendly, comfortable, welcoming, and social

 (pictured at right: A lovely rooftop guest lounge with couches, tables

-- Quiet spaces and social spaces.
+- It has quiet spaces and social spaces.

 - Chairs have cushions.

-- Lots of plants.
+- There are lots of plants.